New Jersey’s ‘Torso Killer’ Confesses To Three More Killings Of Teenage Girls From The 1960s

 “There were no previous public announcements so as not to imperil continuing investigation.
 For similar reasons, there will be no further public comment on these or other similar continuing investigations by this office.”

-The article also states that the Prosecutor’s Office hasn’t confirmed whether Cottingham has been charged or not for the newly discovered murders, although Assistant Prosecutor Elizabeth Rebein confirmed that the victims’ families were notified.
+The article also states that the prosecutor’s office hasn’t confirmed whether Cottingham has been charged or not for the newly discovered murders, although Assistant Prosecutor Elizabeth Rebein confirmed that the victims’ families were notified.

 Many people on social media were chilled to the bone by the latest news about the “Torso Killer.”
 Several social media users tweeted about the story to varying degrees of horror.
-Those who have followed the case for a long time claimed they always believed the detectives would discover more victims someday.
+Those who have followed the case for a long time claimed they always believed that detectives would discover more victims someday.

 “Hope the families get some closure.
 This is so horrendous,” tweeted one person.

-“Frankly, his culpability in these additional murders should cancel his parole date,” commented someone on The Daily Mail article.

 “I don’t understand what people are so evil.
 What drives you to this.
-It’s like something on ‘Criminal Minds,'” wrote a third person.
+It’s like something on ‘Criminal Minds,'” said a second person.

 Cottingham is currently imprisoned at New Jersey State Prison.
-The Post article states he “will be eligible for parole in August 2025.”
-It’s not yet clear how the three new confessions will impact his possibility for parole.
+The New York Post article states he will be eligible for parole in August of 2025.
+It’s not yet clear how the three new confessions will impact his possibility for early release.